junebloom/junebloom.github.io/src/content/blog/write-a-vdom.md

 // A single VDOM element.
 // This is an array where the first item is the tag name,
-// the second item is a dictionary of attributes,
+// the second item is a dictionary of attributes (props),
 // and the third item is an array of child elements/text nodes. const element = ["a", { href: "https://..." }, [text]];
 ```